Semyon Lavochkin: Biography

 However, Lavochkin's fortunes faded after the war.
 His La-9 and La-11 were the last piston-engined fighters in Soviet service, and were replaced after a short time by jets.
 Although he continued pioneering work in this field (the La-176 was the first Soviet supersonic aircraft), his aircraft consistently placed second in competitions with other design bureaux, notably that of Artem Mikoyan.
+An notable exception was Tte Lavochkin La-15 jet fighter, a relative success.

 At the end of WWII, forward thinking and competition in jet engine driven planes in Soviet Union pushed Lavochkin to start development of rocket systems.
 The outcome of that decision was SA-2 Guideline and a Burya.
 The LA-350 (Burya) is notable for the first in the world production use of Titanium and a thruster cooling by use of reverse flow of propellent.

 In 1944, Lavochkin was given the honorary rank of Major-General of Engineering/Technical Service.
-From 1950-1958, Lavochkin also served as a deputy of the Supreme Soviet of the USSR.
+From 1950 to 1958, Lavochkin also served as a deputy of the Supreme Soviet of the USSR.
 He also became an Academician of USSR Academy of Sciences in 1958.
 He died in 1960 due to a heart attack during a test of an air defense system in the Kazakh SSR at the age of 59 and was buried in the Novodevichy Cemetery.

 After his death the focus of the design office shifted to surface to air missiles (most notably the SA-2 Guideline), and to space projects.

+Family

+His father was Alter Ilyich Lavochkin (1875–1927), a teacher.
+Mother — Gita Savelyevna (1874–1952), housewife.

+Brother — Yakov Alterovich Lavochkin (1904–1942), died at the front.
+Sister — Khaya Alterovna Lavochkina (1908–1994).

+His wife, Rosa Gertsevna Lavochkina (1903–1994), was a philologist, was in charge of the library.